Office Move IT Cleanup (Kansas City) | Equipment & Accessories Removal

 • No one wants to dig through it

-• And it’s already outside the original plan
+• It's already outside the original plan

 Why It Drags

-Not in the big logistics — in the cleanup that didn’t quite get finished.
+This is where most of the friction shows up — not in the big logistics, but in the cleanup that didn't quite get finished.

-Matching chargers, testing docks, trying to separate everything perfectly — that’s usually where this turns into more work than it’s worth.
+For docks, chargers, and accessories, trying to handle it piece by piece usually doesn't go well.
+Matching chargers, testing docks, trying to separate everything perfectly — that's where this turns into more work than it's worth.

 There's just too much variety, and not enough payoff for the time.

-“What do we do with each of these?”
+So instead of asking "What do we do with each of these?" — it usually works better to ask:

 "How do we clear all of this in one step?"